adanmaftei/LiveEventService/docs/WAITLIST_FUNCTIONALITY.md

 ### Database Indexes

-The following indexes are recommended for optimal waitlist performance:
+The following indexes are implemented to optimize waitlist performance:

 ```sql
 -- For waitlist position calculations